hhussien/CheckoutSystem/README.md

 4. The Output will look like below in the response  body:
 	TotalPrice=0.85

+5. As Example of this step , fiddler session "StepOneSession.saz" is attached under: ~\CheckoutSystem\Fiddler

 If you like to test the demo from Visual Studio, do the followings: